Jean Giraud: Pilote (1963–1974)

-Giraud left the series and publisher in 1974, partly because he was tired of the publication pressure he was under in order to produce the series, partly because of an emerging royalties conflict, but mostly because he wanted further explore and develop his "Mœbius" alter ego, in particular because Jodorowsky, who was impressed by the graphic qualities of Blueberry, had already invited him to Los Angeles to start production design on his Dune movie project, and which constituted the first Jodorowsky/Mœbius collaboration.
-Giraud was so eager to return to the project during a stopover from the United States while the project was in hiatus, that he greatly accelerated the work on the "Angel Face" outing of Blueberry he was working on at the time, shearing off weeks from its originally intended completion.
-The project fell through though, and after he had returned definitely to France later that year, he started to produce comic work under this pseudonym that was published in the magazine he co-founded, Métal Hurlant, which started its run in December 1974 and revolutionized the Franco-Belgian comic world in the process.
+Giraud left Dargaud in 1974, partly because he was tired of the publication pressure he was under in order to produce the series, partly because of an emerging royalties conflict, but mostly because he wanted to explore and develop his "Mœbius" alter ego.
+Jodorowsky, who was impressed by the graphic qualities of Blueberry, invited Giraud to start production design on his Dune movie project, and which constituted the first Jodorowsky/Mœbius collaboration.
+Giraud was so eager to start the project, that he accelerated work on the Blueberry serial "Angel Face", cutting off weeks from its originally intended completion.
+Giraud also began producing comic work under the "Mœbius" pseudonym published in the magazine he co-founded, Métal Hurlant, which started its run in January 1975.